At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in Python, C++, or Rust, as well as any work with GPU performance engineering.
-Emphasise your familiarity with ML frameworks like PyTorch and profiling tools such as NSight.
+Tailor Your CV: Make sure your CV highlights your technical skills in Python, C++, or Rust, and showcases your experience with GPU performance engineering.
+Include specific projects or achievements that demonstrate your familiarity with ML frameworks like PyTorch.

 How to prepare for a job interview at Adamas Knight